A Guest Article from Ryan Keller

 Notice how easy and obvious this is!
 They take the RED card to the RED tent after service, and that RED tent is literally in their way to get out the door.
 So now it’s easy because of the red connection and it’s obvious because they literally have to walk around the red tent in order to leave.

 —After the sermon, our youth pastor wraps up the service.
 He takes an offering where he says, “If it is your first time, this is not for you.
 All we want from you is that red welcome home card!
 Take it to the red tent when we dismiss.”

 -We also train our VIP volunteers to ask the new people they connected for the card with after service, but not in a pushy way.
 For example, we have a fantastic volunteer named Trey who is on our VIP team.
-New visitors are given the chance to turn on their hazards and get front row parking at our church, then a VIP host walks them upstairs to show them where to go.
+When new visitors arrive, we give them chance to turn on their hazards and get front row parking at our church, then a VIP host walks them upstairs to show them where to go.
 So Trey met this lady, walked her up and remembered connecting with her.
 After service as she was passing the red tent I heard him say, “Hey it was so great having you today, did you get a chance to fill out that red welcome home card?”
 I watched her say, “OH YEAH” and grab it out of her purse.
-She almost forgot, but because he asked for it she remembered and we got her information!
+She almost forgot.
+However, because he asked, she remembered and gave us her information!